mconlon17/vivo-pump/examples/cities/README.md

 ## To Do

 1. Create a states_enum.txt for getting states.
-1. Create a merge filter to look up cities.
 1. Write cities_def.son for round tripping the data using the pump.
 1. Add the code and data to Simple VIVO as one of the delivered data packages.